-The Animal Defense League of Arizona is a statewide animal protection organization that has worked for two decades on behalf of companion animals, wildlife, animals in laboratories, animals in entertainment, and farm animals.
+The Animal Defense League of Arizona is a statewide animal protection organization that has worked for over 25 years on behalf of companion animals, wildlife, animals in laboratories, animals in entertainment, and farm animals.

 Tempe Spay Neuter Clinic 8-10-2014

 75 cats fixed at Spay Neuter Hotline's, TNR clinic in Tempe and 16 taken to North Phoenix to be fixed.
 Thanks to Gayle & Evelyn for the beautiful trap covers, Thanks to Sherry and Lily for all your help with check in, post op and recovery and thanks to Wayne, Garrett and Emily for staying up to trap 37 cats and bring them in for surgery.
 Thanks to EVERYONE for all you do for outdoor cats in our community.

 A Federal Court judge has denied former Wildlife Services employee Russell Files’ motion to dismiss felony animal cruelty charges.
 The motion was based on what the Court described as a “seldom-litigated principle of federal constitutional law- federal Supremacy Clause immunity- to bar the State of Arizona from prosecuting him for animal cruelty.”